Athletic Activity Proposal Form

 - Examples: Hiking, surfing, sailing, jogging, martial arts, snorkeling, scuba, beach clean up, swimming, etc.

-Per University Policy, All Recreational Activities must be approved by the Campus Recreation Department - Even if they are off campus.
+Per University Policy, All Recreational Activities must be approved by the Campus Recreation and Wellness Department - Even if they are off campus.

 Leisure Activities and Games